MorrisMorrison/ytclipper/README.md

 ### Configuration
 - Port can be configured via env variable PORT (default 4001)

 ## TODO
 - [x] input validation
 - [x] let users enter the end time instead of duration
 - [x] add loading-screen, or some kind of progress indicator
-- [x] do video processing with background workers as its CPU heavy
+- [x] do video processing async with background workers
 - [x] add dark mode
-- [ ] embed video player into the site
+- [x] embed video player into the site
+- [x] migrate to yt-dlp from youtube-dl
 - [ ] let users set start and end time using a slider embedded in the video player
 - [ ] prevent click spamming
-- [ ] automatically delete downloaded videos
+- [ ] automatically delete downloaded videos (we only delete the video we use to cut)
-- [ ] use yt-dlp to directly cut videos ,so we do not have to download the whole video
+- [ ] use yt-dlp to directly cut videos ,so we do not have to download the whole video and can remove all ffmpeg related deps
 - [ ] rewrite in go